 A quick walkthrough of the usual suspects:

-• Dry or faulty trap.
+- Dry or faulty trap.
 The P-trap’s water seal is your odor shield.
 If a guest bath goes unused or a joint weeps, the water evaporates and sewer gases enter the room.
-Topping up the trap with water (and checking for leaks) often restores the seal instantly.
+In practice, topping up the trap with water (and checking for leaks) often restores the seal instantly.

-• Mildew around the cover.
+- Mildew around the cover.
 Moisture trapped under the drain grate supports surface mildew.
 Cleaning only the floor tiles won’t touch this hidden growth.
+In our experience, the underside of the drain cover is one of the most overlooked spots — a quick weekly wipe makes a significant difference.

-• Sewer line or connection problems (less common).
+- Sewer line or connection problems (less common).
 Cracked traps, loose couplings beneath the pan, or a failing main can all transmit odor without creating a visible clog.
+This is less common, but when we do find it, the sewage smell coming from the shower drain tends to affect multiple fixtures at once—not just one bathroom.

 Bottom line: if smells fade right after you run water, think dry trap.
 If they return quickly after cleaning the cover, think biofilm.
 If odors worsen after long showers or on windy days, think venting.